Echo Show 8

 Amazon hit on the perfect size with the Echo Show 8.
-It’s not dinky looking when it’s placed on a table or desk, unlike the the Echo Show 5, which appears quaint next to other decor.
+It’s not dinky looking when it’s placed on a table or desk, unlike the Echo Show 5, which appears quaint next to other decor.
 On the other hand, it doesn’t look massive when placed in tight confines.
-Whether it’s on the coffee table in the living room, or next to your bed on a night stand, the Echo Show 8 is the perfect size for just about anywhere.
+Whether it’s on the coffee table in the living room, or next to your bed on a nightstand, the Echo Show 8 is the perfect size for just about anywhere.

 While its size is one of its big assets, the design doesn’t deviate from Amazon’s previous iterations.
 It has an angled display that’s anchored by a fabric wrapped base, giving it a more distinctive speaker-like look from its profile.
 It’s not ugly, but Amazon could look to Google’s Nest Hub Max for inspiration.
 Google’s design is more friendly, approachable, and looks better in a home setting.

 The volume controls and mute switch run along the top edge of the Echo Show 8, while privacy peeps will appreciate the switch that’ll instantly cover the 1-megapixel front-facing camera.
-On the back there’s a power connector, microUSB port for servicing, and a 3.5mm auxiliary port.
+On the back, there’s a power connector, micro-USB port for servicing, and a 3.5mm auxiliary port.

 No smartphone required setup

 No one wants to use a separate gadget just to set a new gadget up.
 Thankfully, the entire setup process is isolated to the Echo Show 8, and nothing more.
 After typing in the password for my Wi-Fi network, and then my Amazon account information, the setup process was complete.
 I never had to touch my phone.
-Most competitors require the installation of an app before setup is finished.
+Most competitors require the installation of an app before the setup is finished.

 Voice commands are the prime way of interacting with the Echo Show 8.
 The two microphones on the top of the display do nicely to recognize the “Alexa” command, which even works well in noisy conditions.

-Alternatively, you can use the Alexa app on your phone to perform most the same actions with voice commands.
+Alternatively, you can use the Alexa app on your phone to perform most of the same actions with voice commands.
 Of course, you can also use the touchscreen display, an 8-inch panel with a resolution of 1280 x 800 pixels.

 It’s sharp and crisp, the same resolution as its 10-inch sibling, but in a smaller size.
 That means more detail.
 On the surface, it’s an absolute delight, but it’s nowhere as impressive as the ambient EQ technology that helps Google’s smart displays achieve photo-realistic results.

 Getting acquainted with the interface takes a bit of time, but after a few tries, you’ll be familiar with the menu system and swiping gestures.
-For the majority of time as it sits idle, the Echo Show 8 will display news and various content that’s tailored to you.
+For the majority of the time as it sits idle, the Echo Show 8 will display news and various content that’s tailored to you.

 Not surprisingly, it serves all of Amazon’s native services.
 Accessing Prime Video for movies is just a tap away.
 Beyond that, it’s a hub to access all of your connected smart home gadgets, if they’ve been set up through the Alexa app.

 The Amazon-centric approach has limits, however.
-Anyone looking to play a quick YouTube clip for the kids will find the experience backwards.
+Anyone looking to play a quick YouTube clip for the kids will find the experience backward.
 There’s no YouTube app at all, so even if you tell Alexa to play a specific clip on YouTube, the Echo Show 8 will tell you it can’t.
 You can play YouTube videos, but only by visiting the YouTube mobile site on the device.